DKFZ-ODCF/nf-bam2fastq/README.md

 * upcoming
   * Minor: Updated to miniconda3:4.10.3 base container, because the previous version (4.9.2) didn't build anymore.
+  * Minor: Use `-env none` for "lsf" cluster profile.
+Local environment should not be copied.
+This probably caused problems with the old "dkfzModules" environment profile.
+  * Patch: Remove unnecessary `*_BINARY` variables in scripts.
+Binaries are fixed by Conda/containers.

 * 1.1.0 (February, 2022)
   * Minor: Added `--publishMode` option to allow user to select the [Nextflow publish mode](https://www.nextflow.io/docs/latest/process.html#publishdir).
 Default: `rellink`.
 Note that the former default was `symlink`, but as this change is considered negligible we classified the change as "minor".